Best Crypto Cards in Israel (2026)

 The ISA (Israel Securities Authority, Rashut Niiarot Erech) regulates securities including certain token offerings.
 The Bank of Israel oversees payment services and monetary policy, including the ongoing Digital Shekel CBDC research project launched in 2021.
 The ITA (Israel Tax Authority, Rashut HaMisim) issued Circular 5/2018 establishing that crypto assets are taxable property, not currency.

-The CMISD (Capital Market, Insurance, and Savings Authority) has been developing a comprehensive licensing framework for crypto service providers since 2022.
+The CMISD (Capital Market, Insurance, and Savings Authority) has been developing a licensing framework for crypto service providers since 2022.
 The IMPA (Israel Money Laundering and Terror Financing Prohibition Authority) enforces AML/CFT compliance.
 In 2021, Israel updated its AML regulations to include crypto service providers, requiring registration and transaction reporting above ILS 50,000.

-Bits of Gold, Israel's oldest crypto platform (founded 2013), received a Bank of Israel payment service provider license, making it one of the first locally regulated crypto businesses. eToro, founded in Tel Aviv by Yoni Assia and Ronen Assia, is Israel's most globally recognized fintech company but operates under UK FCA and EU CySEC licenses rather than Israeli regulation.
+eToro, founded in Tel Aviv by Yoni Assia and Ronen Assia, is Israel's most globally recognized fintech company but operates under UK FCA and EU CySEC licenses rather than Israeli regulation.
 Coinmama, also Israeli-founded, focuses on retail crypto purchases.

-In August 2024, the ISA approved a significant amendment allowing non-bank members of the Tel Aviv Stock Exchange (TASE) to offer cryptocurrency trading and custody services, initially limited to Bitcoin and Ethereum.
+In August 2024, the ISA approved an amendment allowing non-bank members of the Tel Aviv Stock Exchange (TASE) to offer cryptocurrency trading and custody services, initially limited to Bitcoin and Ethereum.
 A 2024 State Comptroller report estimated Israel missed ILS 2-3 billion annually in crypto-related tax revenue from 2018-2022 due to poor enforcement, prompting the finance ministry to publish draft amendments to the Income Tax Ordinance for digital assets.

 Verify your eligibility directly with each issuer.
 Israeli regulatory requirements may evolve as the CMISD framework matures.